Mia-yao/THNet/README.md

 ```
 An example of the input files for Mismatch_score can be referred to at `THNet/HLA_inference/example/input_example.csv`

 Note: A single sample should have around 10,000 TCR sequences for better model performance.
-Samples with every few TCRs will yield minimal HLA inference results.
+Samples with very few TCRs will yield minimal HLA inference results.

 * Output data format